-Yesterday Rexxfield Cyber Investigation Services’ CEO Michael Roberts announced that after carefully crafting governance and best practice policies, Rexxfield’s cyber investigation support services as provided to Law Enforcement agencies globally, are now available to the general public.
+Yesterday, Rexxfield Cyber Investigation Services’ CEO Michael Roberts announced that after carefully crafting governance and best practice policies, Rexxfield’s cyber investigation support services, as provided to Law Enforcement agencies globally, are now available to the general public.

 This decision is in response to the growing backlog of cold-case cyber crimes that are, for the most part, ignored by law enforcement agencies and prosecutors due to the sheer volume of crimes and shortage of qualified digital forensic experts within many jurisdictions.